Did you find this article useful?

 If the cash rate does go down your interest rate might also drop, which means you'd pay less interest on your mortgage.
 However, if the rate goes up your interest rate might also increase, meaning you could have higher repayments.

-An "Interest Only" loan will mean you are only paying the "interest" component that is being charged to loan, not the actual loan itself, which is referred to as the "principal".
-So if you have borrowed a loan amount of, for example: $400,000, and decide to pay interest only for 2 years, at the end of the 2 years the balance will still be $400,000 which is something to consider.
+An interest only loan will mean you are only paying the interest component that is being charged to loan, not the actual loan itself.
+This is referred to as the principal.
+For example, if you've borrowed a loan amount of $400,000 and decide to pay interest only for 2 years, at the end of the 2 years the balance will still be $400,000 – something to consider.

 You may decide you don't want to commit to a fixed, variable or interest only rate but have a bit of each.
 You can speak to your lender about flexible options of fixing part of your loan, keeping the other portion variable or keeping a portion as interest only.
 Always speak to your lender and think about what will work best for you.

-Do some research, use tools such as our online calculators, take a look at lenders' options and speak to trusted friends, family or even colleagues about their experiences.
-If you would like advice as to which home loan may be suitable for you, make an appointment with a lender to see a home loan specialist.
+Do some research, use tools such as our online calculators, take a look at lenders' options, and speak to trusted friends, family or even colleagues about their experiences.
+If you'd like advice as to which home loan may be suitable for you, make an appointment with a lender to see a home loan specialist.

 They can help review your financial situation and will provide suggestions and recommendations as to which home loan product is most suitable for you based on your needs and the information you provide.

-Once you've done your research on what type of home loan you feel is right, speak to your lender to apply for "pre-approval".
-This will give you a better idea of your borrowing power, the type of loan that may be suited to you, and help you find a property within your budget.
+Once you've done your research on what type of home loan you feel is right, speak to your lender to apply for pre-approval.
+This will give you a better idea how much you can afford to spend on a home, the type of loan that may be suited to you, and help you find a property within your budget.

 Your lender will assess you as a candidate and your needs.
 With most lenders your pre-approval is valid for around 3 months.

-Credit provided by HSBC Bank Australia Limited ABN 48 006 434 162.
-Australia Credit Licence 232595.
-Terms, condition, fees, charges and HSBC lending criteria apply.
-This article does not take into account your personal, financial situation.
-Please consider a relevant Product Disclosure Statement available at hsbc.com.au or by calling 1300 308 008 before making a decision about this product.
+Disclaimer: Credit provided by HSBC Bank Australia ABN 48 006 434 162.
+AFSL/Australia Credit Licence 232595.
+Home Loan Terms (PDF), Personal Banking Booklet (PDF), Fees and Charges (PDF), and lending criteria apply.
+This article does not take into account your personal or financial situation.
+Please consider a relevant Product Disclosure Statement, available at hsbc.com.au or by calling 1300 308 008 before making a decision about this product.